 Register now for the writing competition for law students called “Why a diverse and inclusive Bar is essential for equality, justice and the rule of law” to receive a $5,000 prize.
 Entries due March 31.
 Learn more.

 Confucius Institute Free Classes for Employees

 If one of your New Year’s resolutions was to learn Chinese, we have you covered.
 The U of I Confucius Institute is offering our Mandarin I class this spring for free to all U of I Boise employees.
 The course meets Jan.
 14 through April 9 in the Idaho Water Center Room 200A.
-If you would like to register for the class, email Robert Luo (firstname.lastname@example.org) and indicate your job title at U of I Boise.
-Information about the class and others CI offerings can be found online.
+If you would like to register for the class, email Robert Luo (email@example.com) and indicate your job title at U of I Boise.

 Parma Idaho Center for Plant and Soil Health

 The Albertson Foundation is giving $1 million to a new University of Idaho facility at Parma.
 The $7 million project will establish the Idaho Center for Plant and Soil Health, focusing on the region’s specialty crops and Idaho agriculture.
 Read the complete story.